Cpt-Catnip/Cpt-Catnip/README.md

 Here's a little bit about me:

-- I'm currently a Node.JS Cloud Engineer at American Express 💳
+- I'm currently a Backed Engineer at American Express 💳
 - I love making pottery in my free time 🏺
 - I originally went to undergrad for physics and electrical engineering ⚡️
 - I'd love to look for ways to combine physics and coding 🍎

-Check out my [personal site](http://www.mikekosh.com/) for more fun stuff!
+- Curently trying to learn functional programming Ⲗ

 <!--
 **Cpt-Catnip/Cpt-Catnip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.